-Tip: If you need to remove the tire don't pull the tire lever along the rim, not to damage the carcase of the tire.
+Tip: If you need to remove the tire don't pull the tire lever along the rim, not to damage the carcase of the tire too much.

 Sealing Situation The 2:

-Thats it and you should now have a tubeless wheel set, on the pictures you can see rims from ZTR which are especially developed for Stans tubeless system.
-There are two reasons why i didn't choose Stans or Bontragers ventiles, they are weight and color for appr. the same price as my AC ventiles, which weigh in under 4gr./pc..
+Thats it and you should now have a tubeless wheel set, on the pictures you can see rims from ZTR which are especially developed for Stans Tubeless System.
+There are two reasons why i didn't choose Stans or Bontragers ventiles, they are weight and color for appr. the same price as my American Classic ventiles, which weigh in under 4gr./pc..
 Furthermore the American Classic valves have this plastic part which presses against the rim which is very good to get a tight sealing fit of the valve.
-I did have to use self amalgamating tape to insure a 100% sealing as one can see on the pictures.)
+I did use self amalgamating tape on the valve to insure a 100% sealing, as one can see on the pictures it wont really do a 100% sealing due to the shape.
 My tires are Ritchey Z-Max Evolution foldable.

 Lets move on to the next and final step ladies and gents.

 - Plastic bag